-An employer who employs an employee who receives gratuities shall submit a quarterly wage report within 30 days of the end of each quarter to the Mayor certifying that the employee was paid the required minimum wage.
+Employers who hire a tipped worker shall submit a quarterly wage report within 30 days of the end of each quarter to the Mayor certifying that the employee was paid the required minimum wage.

-- 1. The Mayor has created an Internet-based portal for online reporting of the quarterly wage reports and it is located at https://www.essp.does.dc.gov/. - 2.
-An employer shall submit its quarterly wage reports online unless the employer claims that online reporting creates a hardship, in which case the employer shall submit its reports in hard-copy form. - 3.
-The Mayor shall provide reporting requirements training to educate employers about the reporting requirements and use of the Internet-based portal.
+- 1. The Mayor has created an Internet-based portal for online quarterly wage reports located at essp.does.dc.gov. - 2.
+Employers shall submit quarterly wage reports online unless online reporting creates a hardship, in which case the employer shall submit reports in hard-copy form. - 3.
+The Mayor provides training to educate employers about the reporting requirements and use of the Internet-based portal.

-ADDITIONAL LAWS ADMINISTERED BY THE OFFICE OF WAGE-HOUR

-All labor laws enforced within the District of Columbia can be found on www.does.dc.gov.
+ADDITIONAL LAWS ADMINISTERED BY THE OFFICE OF WAGE- HOUR All labor laws enforced within the District of Columbia can be found on does.dc.gov.